 About the Author

-Eugene Finkel is Kenneth H. Keller Associate Professor of International Affairs at the Johns Hopkins University School of Advanced International Studies.
+Eugene Finkel is Kenneth H. Keller Professor of International Affairs at the Johns Hopkins University School of Advanced International Studies.
 The author or coauthor of three previous books, his writing has appeared in the Washington Post, Los Angeles Times, and Foreign Affairs.
 He was born in Lviv, Ukraine, and lives in Bologna, Italy.

 Learn more about this author